-- This function is used for encrypting and decrypting data using the Triple DES (3DES) symmetric algorithm with 112bits or 168bits key size. - 2) Random Number Generator - 3) TORNADO RSA secure cryptographic library v3.9S - 4) Hardware Parity/CRC calculators - This function is used for hardware parity/CRC block for error detection during data access.
-Two codes that have found wide use are CRC-16 and CRC-32. - 193 Security Function 5 covers the following Security Functional Requirements:
+4) Hardware Parity/CRC calculators

-- 194 FCS_RND.1: Quality metric for random number.
-This requirement is ensured by the design of the random number generation algorithm that follows the requirements and the metric of the AIS 31. - 195 FCS_COP.1(3DES)/FCS_COP.1(RSA): Cryptographic operation.
-This requirement is provided by the TOE. - 196 FCS_CKM.1: Cryptographic key generation.
+- 206 This function is used for hardware parity/CRC block for error detection during data access.
+Two codes that have found wide use are CRC-16 and CRC-32. - 207 Security Function 5 covers the following Security Functional Requirements: - 208 FCS_RND.1: Quality metric for random number.
+This requirement is ensured by the design of the random number generation mechanism that follows the requirements of standard level of DCSSI requirements (French metric). - 209 FCS_COP.1(3DES)/FCS_COP.1(RSA) : Cryptographic operation.
+This requirement is provided by the TOE. - 210 FCS_CKM.1: Cryptographic key generation.
 This requirement is covered by the TOE for RSA key generation.